 Hotels in The Hague

-The Hague currently has more that 60 hotels.
-Whether you are looking for a basic hostel or a fancy five star hotel, The Hague offers it all.
+The Hague currently has more than 60 hotels.
+Whether you are looking for a basic hostel or a fancy five-star hotel, The Hague offers it all.

-I recommend using Hotelscombined.com to find the best deals on hotels.
+I recommend using Booking.com to find the best deals on hotels.